 For purposes of calculating revenue, if the municipality owns an asset but does not report the asset on its books (e.g., zoo or performing arts center), should that revenue be included in its calculation?

-The U.S. Department of Treasury (“Treasury”) has not issued specific guidance regarding whether a municipality should include revenues of assets it owns but does not report on its books.
+The U.S. Department of the Treasury (“Treasury”) has not issued specific guidance regarding whether a municipality should include revenues of assets it owns but does not report on its books.
 Treasury has, however, provided several helpful guidelines which are summarized below.

-Moreover, the Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) Frequently Asked Questions (“FAQs”) state that municipalities may “consider the classification and instructions used to complete Census Bureau’s Annual Survey,” and specify that recipients can consider all Current Charges for the Census Bureau’s Annual Survey as eligible under “General Revenue” under the Rule.
+Moreover, the Coronavirus State and Local Fiscal Recovery Funds (“CSLFRF”) Frequently Asked Questions (“FAQs”) state that municipalities may “consider the classification and instructions used to complete Census Bureau’s Annual Survey,” and specify that recipients can consider all current charges for the Census Bureau’s Annual Survey as eligible under “general revenue” under the Final Rule.

-Notably, the Annual Survey confirms that the definition of “current charges” includes the “income of commercial enterprises” which might be common revenues from assets owned by a municipality that are unreported.
-More generally, the Annual Survey lists revenues which are considered “current charges”, and includes zoos, stadiums, auditoriums, and community and convention centers.
+Per the Annual Survey, general revenue current charges include “[c]harges of publicly owned commercial enterprises not classified elsewhere, such as markets, cement plants, cemeteries, etc.” Notably, the Annual Survey confirms that the definition of “current charges” includes the “income of commercial enterprises” which might be common revenues from assets owned by a municipality that are unreported.
+Additionally, the Annual Survey lists revenues that are considered “current charges,” including:

 Treas.
 Reg.
-35 CFR 31 at 54, available at: https://home.treasury.gov/system/files/136/FRF-Interim-Final-Rule.pdf.
+31 CFR 35 at 408, available at: https://home.treasury.gov/system/files/136/SLFRF-Final-Rule.pdf.

-U.S. Department of the Treasury, Coronavirus State and Local Fiscal Recovery Funds: Frequently Asked Questions (updated May 27, 2021), Q3.9 at 11, https://home.treasury.gov/system/files/136/SLFRPFAQ.pdf.
+U.S. Department of the Treasury, Coronavirus State and Local Fiscal Recovery Funds: Frequently Asked Questions (updated January 2022), FAQ #3.9 at 16, available at: https://home.treasury.gov/system/files/136/SLFRPFAQ.pdf.

-U.S. Bureau of the Census, Government Finance and Employment Classification Manual, 4-32, https://www2.census.gov/govs/pubs/classification/2006_classification_manual.pdf
+U.S. Bureau of the Census, Government Finance and Employment Classification Manual, at 4-32, available at: https://www2.census.gov/govs/pubs/classification/2006_classification_manual.pdf.

-Id. at 4-35.
+Id., at 4-35.